appwrite/rfc/017-storage-buckets.md

 - **Encryption**
   - This setting decides if files are encrypted.
 This will come into play, when encrypting large files causes too much load.
 This is not allowed to be changed after a file has been added to the bucket.
 - **Virus Scan**
   - This setting decides if files are scanned by ClamAV after upload.
-Same reasoning ass **Encryption**.
+Same reasoning as **Encryption**.
 - **TTL**
   - This setting decides how long a file is supposed to alive.
 Files are going to be deleted automatically.
 This is not allowed to be changed after a file has been added to the bucket.
 - **Permission**